Ruthie-77/TMP-Mart-Sales-Performance-Analysis/README.md

 **Store Analysis:** How are our stores in different locations performing and how do physical store sales compare with online sales?
 ## Exploratory Data Analysis
+## Sales Analysis: Insights
+TMP Mart made a total revenue of $55.76m, with total orders of about 26K in the understudied period.
+However, the AOV stood at $2,118.
+The United States led by a wide margin in store revenue ($24M), followed by online sales ($11M).
+Annual revenue peaked in 2019 ($18.3M) before a decline began, attributable to the COVID-19 pandemic.
+The monthly trend shows sales dip notably between March and April, then gradually recover towards December.
+In alignment with the country-based sales volume, the North American continent emerged with the highest revenue of about $34.6M, with the Australian Continent coming as the least.
+## Recommendations
+1. Double Down on High-Performing Product Categories including computers and home appliances through  allocating more shelf space to stock these categories, negotiating better supply deals to maximize margins and introducing loyalty programs to increase customer AOV for these items.
+2. Deepen market penetration in the US through geo-targeted advertising.
+3. For the underperforming items such as the games and toys category, evaluate customer demand by bundling them with the high-performing ones
+4. Strengthen partnership with high-selling brands
+5. Adjust inventory in line with seasonal trends and reduce seasonal sales dips through advert promotions, discounts, and campaigns.